Hong Kong shares jump on Spain bank aid; China edges higher

 Bearish investors covered short positions in Hong Kong, boosting shares of cyclical sectors, such as materials, shipping and energy, which have borne the brunt of the selloff in recent weeks on the back of weakening global and domestic demand in China.

-Among the top gainers, shipping firms China Cosco jumped 11.3 percent while China Shipping rose 8.6 percent.
+Among the top gainers, shipping firms China Cosco and China Shipping both gained 5.5 percent.
 China Shipping shares are recovering from an 8-year low hit last week.

-Brokers including Deutsche Bank and Citigroup maintained a cautious view on Chinese growth after the weekend data.
+Brokers including Deutsche Bank and Citigroup maintained a cautious view on Chinese growth after the weekend’s data.

 Calling the data a “mixed bag”, Jun Ma, economist at Deutsche Bank, said the outlook for June remained weak and the impact of policy easing would most likely be felt only by the third quarter.